alegiac95/Imaging-transcriptomics/README.md

 Once completed the results will be part of the `analysis` object and can be accessed with `analysis.gene_results`.

 The import of the `imaging_transcriptomics` package will import other helpful functions for input and reporting.
-For a complete explanation of this please refer to the [official documentation]()) of the package.
+For a complete explanation of this please refer to the [official documentation](https://imaging-transcriptomics.readthedocs.io/en/latest/)) of the package.

 ### Documentation

-The documentation of the script is available at []().
+The documentation of the script is available at [imaging-transcriptomics.rtfd.io/](https://imaging-transcriptomics.rtfd.io/en/latest/).

 ### Citing